Diabetes and prediabetes in Canada: 29% of Canadians affected today

 - Diabetes Advocate Rob Beck, July 2015

-Priority #3: The Canadian Diabetes Association urges all federal parties to commit to expanding the disability tax credit (DTC) for people dependent on insulin as a life-sustaining therapy by extending the credit to all Canadians living with type 1 diabetes.
+Priority #3: Diabetes Canada urges all federal parties to commit to expanding the disability tax credit (DTC) for people dependent on insulin as a life-sustaining therapy by extending the credit to all Canadians living with type 1 diabetes.

 When a person is diagnosed with type 1 diabetes, usually at a young age, the life-long management regimen begins, with activities directly related to determining each dosage of insulin as a life-sustaining therapy, including frequent blood sugar monitoring, dose calculation and insulin administration.
 The complexity, effort and time required to perform diabetes self-management activities are often underestimated.
 Managing type 1 diabetes can involve as many as 600 steps every day, with the insulin injection process alone involving about 40 steps.[xxviii]

 The inclusion of insulin as a life-sustaining therapy within the eligibility criteria for the DTC is intended to provide financial relief to insulin-dependent individuals.
 However, significant inequities exist in accessing the DTC among people with type 1 diabetes.
 Eligibility criteria state that individuals on insulin therapy may be eligible if a physician certifies that their patient requires therapy at least 3 times a week, with an average of at least 14 hours per week spent on activities related to determining the dosage of insulin required each time it is administered, multiple times a day.
 However, the following activities are the only activities currently permitted to be counted towards the 14 hours criteria: monitoring and maintaining a log book of blood glucose levels; preparing and administering insulin; and calibrating equipment.